theseer/Autoload/readme.markdown

     install ok: channel://components.ez.no/ConsoleTools-1.6
     install ok: channel://pear.netpirates.net/Autoload-1.1.0

-After the installation you can find the phpab source files inside your local PEAR directory; the path in fedora linux usually is `/usr/share/pear/theseer`.
+After the installation you can find the phpab source files inside your local PEAR directory; the path in Fedora linux usually is `/usr/share/pear/theseer`.